Nirma/UIFontComplete/README.md

  [![Swift Package Manager compatible](https://img.shields.io/badge/Swift%20Package%20Manager-compatible-brightgreen.svg)](https://github.com/apple/swift-package-manager)
 [![License](http://img.shields.io/:license-mit-blue.svg)](http://doge.mit-license.org)

-Make working with `UIFont` faster and less error-prone
+Font management (System & Custom) for iOS and tvOS

 ## Usage
 No more wasted time searching for names of `UIFont` fonts and no more surprises at runtime if a font name was mistyped.
-This library is simply one extension to `UIFont` and one `Font` `enum` with a case for each system font on iOS.
+This library is simply one extension to `UIFont` and one `Font` `enum` with a case for each system font on iOS and tvOS.
 Custom font support is also available, please keep reading for details!

 Instead of using the `String` based constructor native to `UIFont`: